ipublikuj-archive/images/docs/en/index.md

 ### Resizing algorithm

 For resizing (third argument) you can use these keywords - `fit`, `fill`, `exact`, `stretch`, `shrink_only`.
 For details see comments above [these constants](http://api.nette.org/2.0/source-common.Image.php.html#105)

+## Want more?

+If you need some more information how to operate with images storage, you can navigate to [next page](https://github.com/iPublikuj/images/blob/master/docs/en/fileStorage.md).
+In case you need information how to handle images paths in your presenters, components, etc., checkout page about [generator](https://github.com/iPublikuj/images/blob/master/docs/en/generation.md)